 - The four champions from each location are considered for the title of National Champion.

 - The four teams will first be separated by number of losses.
-If one team has fewer losses than the other two, they will be automatically named National Champion
+If one team has fewer losses than the others, they will be automatically named National Champion

 - In any case where more than one team has the same number of losses and no team has been named National Champion according to number 2 above, if one team has more wins than the other two, they will be automatically named National Champion.

 - If no team has been named National Champion according to number 2 & 3 above, the team with the highest points-per-game average will be automatically named National Champion.